SystemsApproach/sdn/onos.rst

 uses to manage the distributed state and make it easy for control apps to access.

-This is a common design paradigm.
+This is a common design paradigm, which results in a system that is both scalable (runs on enough virtualized instances to handle the request workload) and highly available (run on enough instances to continue offering service in the face of failure).
 What’s unique about ONOS—or any Network OS, for that matter—is the set of maps it defines: the semantics of the keys it stores and the types of the values associated with those keys.
 It is this data model that makes a Network OS a Network OS (and not a ride-share application or a social network).
 This section mostly focuses on this set of data models and the corresponding services built around them, although we start with a brief introduction to the primitives that Atomix supports.

 6.2.1 Atomix Primitives